cardcraft/EdgeNext/README.md

 ![Simple blue header with NextEdge :) written on it and a disclaimer](Markdown/Banner.jpeg "header")

+## Doesn't work on Chrome!

+After some reaserch I found out that chrome has some serious "security" and restricions on these scripts's access to the system.
+In order for it to ever work on chrome I (or someone) would have to write a Chrome plugin and get it verified by Google.

+**Unless Chrome changes things you can use Firefox or Chromium, The plugin is tested on FF**

 #### Psa!
 My reddit acct got banned :(

 My reddit account got shadowbanned :(.
 I requested an appeal but until then r/nextedge and my account are dead